-The preserve sits inside of the Natural Bridges State Beach, and you’ll need to pay an entry fee if you’re bringing a car in.
+The preserve sits inside of the Natural Bridges State Beach, and you’ll need to pay an entry fee if you’re bringing a car in (remember to wear a mask while paying the fee, to protect park staff).
 But there is some parking just outside the park and the walk in isn’t too long.

 The butterflies arrive in Santa Cruz’s relatively warmer climates during the winter months and hang off the branches and leaves of eucalyptus trees.

 As the days warm up, you’ll see them fluttering from tree to tree.
 It’s a sight to behold.